hesamsaeedi55/Why-The-Sets/README.md

 # Description of Example

-Imagine we have a struct containing atributes of an animal deceases.
-We want to create a doctor assistant app in order to input symptomps of an animal in the app in order to get a predicted answer related to symptoms.
+Imagine we have a struct containing attributes of animal diseases.
+We want to create a doctor assistant app to input the symptoms of an animal in the app to get a predicted answer related to symptoms.

+# here is our struct model